aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

 ### Model

 I used an encoder-decoder model using a GRU in both the encoder and decoder.
 The encoder is bidirectional.
-The hidden state size in the forward and backward directions of the encoder is $1000$ and in the decoder is $1000$.
-The embedding dimensionality in both the encoder and decoder is $1000$.
-Both the encoder and decoder have $4$ layers.
-For attention, I used the scaled dot-product attention with $d_v$ equal to $1000$.
-The source vocab size and target vocab size were set to $30,000$.
-The models with attention and without attention contains ~$189M$ trainable params.
+The hidden state size in the forward and backward directions of the encoder is $$1000$$ and in the decoder is $$1000$$.
+The embedding dimensionality in both the encoder and decoder is $$1000$$.
+Both the encoder and decoder have $$4$$ layers.
+For attention, I used the scaled dot-product attention with $$d_v$$ equal to $$1000$$.
+The source vocab size and target vocab size were set to $$30,000$$.
+The models with attention and without attention contains ~$$189M$$ trainable params.

 For comparison, {% cite 10.5555/2969033.2969173 %} used bidirectional LSTM instead of GRU.
-The vocab sizes were much larger at $160,000$ for the source and $80,000$ for the target.
-Their model contain $384M$ params.
+The vocab sizes were much larger at $$160,000$$ for the source and $$80,000$$ for the target.
+Their model contain $$384M$$ params.
 To the best of my knowledge the attention model implemented is approximately equal to {% cite DBLP:journals/corr/BahdanauCB14 %}, but they leave out some implementation details, so I cannot say for sure.

 ### Training details

 - I used 3 nvidia V100 GPUs to train both the model with attention and model without attention.
 - Both models were trained for up to 3 epochs, or 72 hours, whichever came first.
 The model with attention completed ~3 epochs in 72 hours, while the model without attention completed 3 epochs.
-- $AdamW$ optimizer using cosine annealing with warmup learning rate scheduler was used.
-Warmup number of steps is $2000$, min learning rate is $6e^{-5}$ and max learning rate is $6e^{-4}$
+- $$AdamW$$ optimizer using cosine annealing with warmup learning rate scheduler was used.
+Warmup number of steps is $$2000$$, min learning rate is $$6e^{-5}$$ and max learning rate is $$6e^{-4}$$
 - Cross entropy loss was used between the output sequence of tokens with highest probabilty and the target.

 ### Results